- Before you go: Let someone know where

 - Do not approach a lion, especially if it is

 feeding or is with its young.
+Don't even think about taking a "selfie."

 - If you see a lion, stay calm and face the lion.